wethod/learning-center-source/content/planning/index.md

 **People in your team**

-All your teammates are listed on the left.
+All your teammates are listed on the left with their allocation.
 Each person on the list features:

 * **A profile picture** or the initials;